AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 To define a rule based on a form data model:

-1. Select **Service Output** from the drop-down list.
+1. Select **[!UICONTROL Service Output]** from the drop-down list.
 1. Select the data model object.
-1. Select a data model object property from the **Display Value** drop-down list.
+1. Select a data model object property from the **[!UICONTROL Display Value]** drop-down list.
 The number of checkboxes in the adaptive form is derived from the number of instances defined for that property in the database.
-1. Select a data model object property from the **Save Value** drop-down list.
+1. Select a data model object property from the **[!UICONTROL Save Value]** drop-down list.

 ![FDM set options](assets/fdm_set_options_new.png)